-Conventional bank licensees' Board of Directors (or equivalent) and senior management are responsible for ensuring that the licensee has appropriate credit risk practices, including an effective system of internal control, to consistently determine adequate ECL in accordance with the licensee's stated policies and procedures, the applicable accounting framework and relevant supervisory guidance.
+Islamic bank licensees' Board of Directors (or equivalent) and senior management are responsible for ensuring that the licensee has appropriate credit risk practices, including an effective system of internal control, to consistently determine adequate ECL in accordance with the licensee's stated policies and procedures, the applicable accounting framework and relevant supervisory guidance.

-Conventional bank licensees must adopt, document and adhere to sound policies, procedures and controls for assessing and measuring ECL on all lending exposures.
+CM-1.8.4 Islamic bank licensees must adopt, document and adhere to sound policies, procedures and controls for assessing and measuring ECL on all financing exposures.
 The measurement of allowances must build upon those robust methodologies and result in the appropriate and timely recognition of ECL in accordance with the applicable accounting framework.